 SIR JAMES GRAHAM UPON AGRICULTURE.-The annual exhibition of stock and implements in connexion with the East Cumberland Agricultural Society was held upon the Castle-green, Carlisle, beneath the walls of the old border fortress, on Saturday last.
 A large party subsequently sat down to dinner at the Bush Hotel, Mr. Henry Howard, of Greystoke Castle, occupying the chair.
-In answer to the toast of "The members poisonous draught to a young woman, named Catherine for the city," Sir James Graham made a long speech, in Massey, has been brought at Worship-street, against which, though promising to observe the rule of not John Reid, a beer-shop keeper in the Bethnal Green-road. introducing any political allusions, he reviewed his According to the girl's statement, a glass containing parliamentary life, and said that he had no cause to some frothy liquor like ginger-beer was handed to her regret any of the measures he had supported.
-Alluding by the landlord, after drinking which, she became to agricultural matters, he said:-"Sir John Maxwell (one of the guests) hopes that the Emperor of Russia caught up the tumbler and drank off the contents, which may reign over a free and loyal people.
+In answer to the toast of "The members for the city," Sir James Graham made a long speech, in which, though promising to observe the rule of not introducing any political allusions, he reviewed his parliamentary life, and said that he had no cause to regret any of the measures he had supported.
+Alluding to agricultural matters, he said :- "Sir John Maxwell (one of the guests) hopes that the Emperor of Russia may reign over a free and loyal people.
 That he will reign over a loyal people, a cordial people, I fully hope and believe.
 That he will reign over a free people I do not expect, and as an agriculturist I do not much desire it, for, if there be danger to a foreigner, one thing is obvious-namely, that that danger must arise from freedom on the part of the cultivators of the soil.
-Excuse me if I record a sentiment which I read the other day-a sentiment which denoted great and profound wisdom, Montesquieu, in visiting England nearly a century ago, was struck with the superior produce of this country in comparison with that of France, and he wondered at that superiority on perceiving our climate so very inferior.
-He saw at once that our soil was not nearly profound observation, general as conceived by him, true to the letter in its application.
-I shall never entertain the slightest apprehension of foreign rivalry till I see that all Europe exhibits the freedom of the Sir James Graham recommended Cumberland tenant." farmers to cultivate corn less, and to introduce the growth of flax by way of rotation.
+Excuse me if I record a sentiment which I read the other day-a sentiment which denoted great and profound wisdom.
+Montesquieu, in visiting England nearly a century ago, was struck with the superior produce of this country in Premier should put forth some domestic policy.
+"Are comparison with that of France, and he wondered at that superiority on perceiving our climate so very ing-up, but wish it to be as cheaply managed as possible, Fox.
+"Is there to be no adjustment of war taxation?
+Is inferior.
+He saw at once that our soil was not nearly so good as that of France, and he makes this reflection, up Act ought to be adopted in this case.
+He should That the produce of land depends less on the fertility make an order on all four petitions, the costs to be altion of ecclesiastical authorities?
+Are there to be no of the soil than on the freedom of the cultivator.'
+A lowed out of the estate.

+to the letter in its application.
+I shall never entertain the slightest apprehension of foreign rivalry till I see that all Europe exhibits the freedom of the tenant."
+Sir James Graham recommended Cumberland farmers to cultivate corn less, and to introduce the growth of flax by way of rotation.
 He thought, also, they grazed too little, and he warned them against their tendency to grow potatoes.
 "It is a tender plant; it has become an uncertain plant.
 If you grow potatoes, relying upon the railroads for facility of exporting them, you will make the most fertile land perfectly sterile.
 It is a gambling transaction.
 If you plant upon good land, the crop is always doubtful, and the loss severe.
 If it is a good crop, it impoverishes the land to an extent which no ultimate advantage can compensate.
 I am therefore extremely anxious to discourage the growth of potatoes on a large scale."
 After the delivery of several other speeches, the meeting broke up.